Pakistan Has Started Fencing Off Its Border With Afghanistan

 Pakistan has begun work on a fence that will trace its mountainous northwest border with Afghanistan, Islamabad announced Saturday.

-“A better managed, secure and peaceful border is in mutual interest of both brotherly countries who have given phenomenal sacrifices in war against terrorism,” Pakistan’s army chief, General Qamar Bajwa said in a statement from the country's tribal hinterlands, the Wall Street Journal reports.
+“A better managed, secure and peaceful border is in mutual interest of both brotherly countries who have given phenomenal sacrifices in war against terrorism,” Pakistan’s army chief, General Qamar Bajwa, said in a statement from the country's tribal hinterlands, the Wall Street Journal reports.

 But instead, a border fence could further inflame tensions between Pakistan and its landlocked northeasterly neighbor.
 For one thing, Afghanistan disputes the legitimacy of much of the border, which was drawn up under British colonial rule; for another, each side accuses the other of harboring terrorists.